 - Prop up your old tree near your bird feeder as a staging area for small birds, such as chickadees and finches.

-- Create a bird feeder and haven.
-String your tree with orange slices, cranberries, homemade suet, and other bird-friendly goodies, and put it in a sheltered location.
+- Or, create a living bird feeder.
+String your tree with fresh orange slices, popcorn, cranberries, homemade suet, and other bird-friendly goodies, and put it in a sheltered location.
 Eventually (within a year) the branches will become brittle and you can break the tree apart by hand or chip it in a chipper.

 - Who doesn’t love the scent of pine trees?
 Pluck out the pine needles and either add to a bowl of potpourri for a natural air freshener or use as stuffing for small fragrance pillows.
 Sew scraps of fabric together and fill them with the needles to make fragrant balsam sachets to freshen drawers and closets.

 - Some Fish and Game Department use recycled Christmas Trees to make fish-friendly habitats.
 Some lake bottoms are void of the natural structures that fish like to hide in.
-You can also sink old trees in their pond, where they make cozy areas for fish and tadpoles to live, sleep, and lay eggs.
+You can also sink old trees in their pond, where they make cozy areas for fish and tadpoles to live, sleep, lay eggs, and find food.

 Where did the tradition of Christmas trees come from?
 Read about the origins of popular Christmas traditions here!